AtilaDev/QuizBoxVision/README.md

 - BlackBox Vision and BlackBox Vision logo are trademarks of BlackBox Vision.
 - All libraries used in this application are property of their respective authors.

+## License

+The content of this project itself is licensed under the [Attribution-NonCommercial-ShareAlike 3.0 Unported](https://creativecommons.org/licenses/by-nc-sa/3.0/legalcode)